Microchip-MPLAB-Harmony/ethercat/driver/readme.md

 * The **interrupts** have to be configured during hardware initialization.
     *   **PDI ( Process Data Interface ) Interrupt** -
-    The programmable system interrupts are generated internally by the various device sub-modules and can be configured to generate a single external host interrupt via the IRQ interrupt output pin.
-That is TwinCAT manager with  enabled **Synchron Synchronization** mode.
+    This is a programmable interrupt.
+It is triggered via the TwinCAT manager by enabling the **Synchron Synchronization** mode.
+There are various operational modes in the LAN925x device that can cause this interrupt.

     * **DC - SYNC0 AND SYNC1** -
-    If the application running on the SOC requires Distributed Clock, then SYNC0 and SYNC1 should be connected to the microcontroller’s interrupts lines.
+    If the application running on the micrcontroller requires Distributed Clock, then LAN925x SYNC0 and SYNC1 pins should be connected to the microcontroller’s external interrupt lines.
 Refer to LAN9252 datasheet for configuration of SYNC0 and SYNC1.

     * **TIMER Interupt** -
-    SSC has a variable which will count every millisecond, which can be implemented either timer interrupt or polling method.
-The interrupt/polling mode can be selected in the SSC Tool before creating the slave stack code.
+    The SSC employs a variable that counts up every one millisecond by default.
+This variable can be accessed via an interrupt or a polling method.
+If accessed via an interrupt, the interrupt occurs every one millisecond.
+The interrupt/polling mode can be selected in the SSC Tool before generating the slave stack code.
-    SSC will access EtherCAT core registers from both interrupt context and polling mode.
-So, the ECAT_CSR_CMD and ECAT_CSR_DATA registers has to be protected against simultaneous access which can corrupt the state machine inside the slave stack code.
+    It should be noted that the SSC will access EtherCAT ECAT_CSR_CMD and ECAT_CSR_DATA core registers from both interrupt context and polling mode.
+This can corrupt the SSC state machine.
+These registers should therefore be protected against simultaneous access.

-* **Configure of Library**

-    Configure the peripheral library using the MHC.
-    EtherCAT Slave Device Indicators
+* **SSC Library Configuration**

-    This section describes the LAN925x driver and EtherCAT trigger and counter variables are used to support visual inspection and troubleshooting of the driver and networks.
+    The SSC provides a set of EtherCAT Slave Device Indicators.
+These indicators are composed of an Ethercat Trigger and counter variable.
+These indicators support visual inspection and troubleshooting of the driver and the Ethercat Network.
+This section contains additional details about these indicators.

     1. **PDO ( Process Data Object Trigger and Counter )** -
     The PDO protocol is used for communication with External interrupt IRQ.